MobleyLab/waterNES/README.md

 `input/stage{1,2,3}.mdp`.
 Any changes to the free energy settings defining the different phases can be done in these files.

-For the NES phase, the free energy settings are different than for the other stages, and there are two independent simulations (coupling or decoupling the vdW and the Coulomb interactions separately).
+For the NES phase, the free energy settings are different from the other stages, and there are two independent simulations (coupling or decoupling the vdW and the Coulomb interactions separately).
 As a result, there are two additional parameter files for stages 2 and 3,